-With web standards, search engines can access and index web pages more efficiently.
+With website standards, search engines can access and index web pages more efficiently.
 Creating a website with correct HTML will make your site appear higher in search results.
-Adhering to web standards when making websites guarantees that search engine bots index the generated code more accurately.
+They are adhering to web standards when making websites guarantees that search engine bots index the generated code more accurately.

 Increase the audience

-Following the web standards, web pages will be displayed on various browsers and computers, including new technologies such as droids, iPhones, PDAs, and mobile phones, increasing the audience significantly.
+Following the website standards, web pages will be displayed on various browsers and computers, including new technologies such as droids, iPhones, PDAs, and mobile phones, increasing the audience significantly.

 Saves you money

-The worldwide adoption of web standards is significant as it allows web designers and developers to work more efficiently and create an inviting environment for the end-users.
+The worldwide adoption of website standards is significant as it allows web designers and developers to work more efficiently and create an inviting environment for the end-users.